KacperPuda/Website/README.md

 Website was written as project in Hypertext and Hypermedia course.
 Website is dedicated to matcha ( a traditional Japanese green tea ).
-Website includes  HTML, CSS, JavaScript and PHP.
+Website includes  HTML, CSS, JavaScript.